Mirai Ninja (film): Release

 The film was originally screened in Japan back in October 1988 at the Tokyo International Fantastic Film Festival for a premiere release and later first released on VHS by Pony Canyon on December 2.
-Later it was released in North America Cyber Ninja for VHS on July 25, 1995, with an English dub, and on region 2 DVD in 2003 (Japan, Europe, Middle East, Greenland, and South Africa).
+Later it was released in North America as Cyber Ninja for VHS on July 25, 1995, with an English dub, and on region 2 DVD in 2003 (Japan, Europe, Middle East, Greenland, and South Africa).
 The U.S. DVD was released in 2009.

 Reception

 The film met with mixed reviews from Western film critics.
 It holds a 44% "Rotten" approval rating on Rotten Tomatoes.

 Writing in the Montgomery Advertiser, Rick Harmon was highly critical of the film, saying it does not reach the level of Star Wars as promised by promotional materials and he criticized special effects.